mahmoud-alzubi/mahmoud-alzubi/README.md

 ## About Me 💻

-Experienced Java programmer passionate about creating efficient, scalable, and high-performance code.
-Skilled in Java, Spring, and Hibernate.
-Strong understanding of object-oriented programming and design patterns.
-Proven ability to deliver successful and high-quality work on time.
-Always eager to learn new technologies and stay current with industry trends.
-Strong collaborator and communicator, able to work effectively with cross-functional teams to deliver high results.
+Experienced backend developer with a passion for building efficient, scalable, and high-performance systems.
+Proficient in Java, Spring, Spring Boot, Hibernate, and experienced with databases such as MongoDB, OracleDB, and MySQL, as well as caching and messaging technologies including Redis and Kafka.

+Skilled in designing and implementing REST APIs and microservices architectures, with a proven track record of delivering high-quality solutions on time and to specification.

+Continuously learning and staying ahead of industry trends, I thrive in collaborative environments—communicating effectively with cross-functional teams to turn complex requirements into impactful results.

 ## Education 🎓